 The board or an equivalent body and the managing director of the group companies are elected, and conditions of service are decided, by the parent company President & CEO and/or the responsible Executive Board member in accordance with the general principles approved by the Board.
 The boards and equivalent governing bodies of the business areas largely comprise of representatives of PKC´s management.
 The boards and equivalent governing bodies of the group companies are also responsible for the tasks falling within the remit of the Board and specified by the legislation and regulations of the relevant countries.

-The Annual General Meeting elects an auditor approved by the Finnish Central Chamber of Commerce as the company´s auditor.
-In 2016, KPMG Oy Ab was elected as the company´s auditor, and KPMG declared Virpi Halonen, Authorised Public Accountant, as the principal auditor.
+The Annual General Meeting elects an audit firm as the company´s auditor.
+In 2017, Audit firm Ernst & Young Oy, which has announced Jari Karppinen, Authorized Public Accountant, to be the Auditor with principal responsibility, was selected as auditor.
 The auditor´s term expires after the conclusion of the next Annual General Meeting following the election.

 The company complies with the Insider Guidelines of Nasdaq Helsinki.
 The company maintains deal-specific or event-based (“Project-specific”) insider lists.
 Company informs insiders in writing (by e-mail or otherwise) about the legal and regulatory duties entailed and the sanctions applicable to insider dealing and unlawful disclosure of inside information and obtains written acknowledgments (e-mail confirmation or otherwise) from insiders that they acknowledge the legal and regulatory duties entailed and are aware of the sanctions applicable to insider dealing and unlawful disclosure of inside information.
 In addition, company maintains separate list of persons discharging managerial responsibilities and their closely associated persons.
 General Counsel is the person in charge of insider issues and shall attend to the duties belonging to the insider management as well as duties relating to the list on insiders.
 Company may appoint also other persons to carry out the duties.